 NB Range entries and comments are made on the basis of Distribution maps and assumptions as to how these will affect previous range maps, without having seen new range maps.
-1) Newly collated vegetation map information (HabMoS) has identified occurrences of this habitat which did not appear in previous Article 17 reporting distribution maps.
-Some of the new occurrences are outwith the currently-mapped range and would increase the surface area of the range, particularly in the south of Scotland and around the edges.
-Some of these occurences are credible, but there is some mis-identification.
-Therefore verification of records would be required before they can be used.
-NB only a cursory examination of additional occurrences has been possible.
-2) For the previously-reported occurrences of the habitat, there is no evidence of any actual change in range in Scotland in the period 2007-2017.
+1) Newly collated vegetation map information (HabMoS) has identified two occurrences of this habitat which did not appear in previous Article 17 reporting distribution maps.
+Both of the new occurrences are outwith the currently-mapped range and would increase the surface area of the range slightly around the edge.
+Both occurences are correct and the new distribution should be used.
+2) For the previously-reported occurrences of the habitat, there is no evidence of any actual change in range in Scotland in the period 2006-2017.
 Within this period, persistence of the habitat has been confirmed in all the upland designated sites where it is a notified feature that have been checked (SCM database, extract A2298772).